chenzhuoshuai/EEG-P300Speller-Toolkit/README.md

-# Part Two: A comprehensive utils package for EEG Signals preprocessing.
+# Part Two: A Toolkit package for EEG Signals preprocessing.
 List and brief description:
 1, EEG_Preprocessor.py: A python file where the code for a series of EEG Signals preprocessing procedure is included.
    Including: load_data, extract_eegdata, extract_feature, etc.